GovTechSG/innersource-documentation/README.md

 Govtech has formed a Working Group around InnerSource as a place for members to collaborate and discuss how InnerSource works in Government.

-Please reach out via email or Telegram if you are interested to join.
+Please reach out via email or Telegram if you are interested to join the community.